-Didactic Training Seminar: The Training Seminar meets weekly and is co-led by one licensed Psychologist and one Multicultural Post-doctoral Resident.
-During the weekly Training Seminar, various clinical topics are presented and discussed by faculty at Counseling Services.
+Didactic Training Seminar: The Training Seminar meets weekly and is co-led by one licensed psychologist and one Multicultural Postdoctoral Resident.
+During the weekly seminar, various clinical topics are presented and discussed by a variety of presenters at CAPS.
 Common training topics include: intervention skills for brief therapy models domestic violence, cultural-double-bind, working with specific cultural populations (e.g., ethnic groups, international students, sexual identity, gender identity), boundaries/multiple relationships and ethical issues, suicide and violence assessment, professional development (e.g., applying for next training positions, preparation for licensure in psychology, job interviews), eating disorders, substance abuse, and empirically-supported treatments for various presenting concerns and client populations.
 The exact content of the trainings varies based on the needs of the training cohort.
-Pre-doctoral interns are asked to each provide one presentation focusing on an area of scholarly inquiry.
-Many interns choose to present on their dissertation or doctorate-level project.
-Others choose another area of current research.
-During the Fall and Spring semesters, advanced practicum counselors may be invited to attend select didactic training presentations.
+Two advanced practicum counselors also attend this weekly seminar.

-During the summer months, Pre-doctoral Interns will receive additional training in the following topics: preparing to conduct clinical supervision, couple's counseling, and other topics deemed developmentally appropriate for the pre-doctoral intern cohort.
-Pre-doctoral interns will also be required to deliver a training seminar presentation on an area of scholarly inquiry (e.g., dissertation project, other current research).
+During the summer months, Predoctoral Interns will receive additional training in the following topics: preparing to conduct clinical supervision, couple's counseling, and other topics deemed developmentally appropriate for the pre-doctoral intern cohort.
+Predoctoral interns will also be required to deliver a training seminar presentation on an area of scholarly inquiry (e.g., dissertation project, other current research).
 These summer topics are tailored to the needs of the interns as we fill in gaps in training and move the pre-doctoral interns toward readiness for postdoctoral placements.

 Diversity Process Group: The Process Group in Diversity is an opportunity for trainees to develop their awareness in diversity through discussion and experiential process.
 Our agency believes that self-awareness is vital to the development of the competent practitioner.
 Trainees may be invited to present on their own cultural identity.
 Staff may be invited into the seminar to model sharing about their own unique identity statuses.
 A trainee may be excused from participating in the Diversity Group through consultation with their primary supervisor and Training Coordinator.
-Pre-doctoral interns are combined with advanced practicum counselors and Multicultural Post-doctoral Residents for this experience.
+Predoctoral interns are combined with advanced practicum counselors for this experience.
 It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion in this seminar.
-In order to ensure the emotional safety of trainees, information discussed in this seminar is entirely confidential and is not part of the evaluation process.
+In order to ensure the emotional safety of trainees, information discussed in this group is entirely confidential and is not part of the evaluation process.

-Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar during the Fall semesteris led by 1-2 licensed Psychologists.
-Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach and group efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).Pre-doctoral interns are combined with advanced practicum counselors and Multicultural Post-doctoral Residents for this experience.
-It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion in this seminar.
-Pre-doctoral interns benefit from learning of the outreach experiences of the Multicultural Post-doctoral Residents and may have opportunities to collaborate with the Residents on projects.
+Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar during the Fall semester is led by a licensed psychologist.
+Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).
+Predoctoral interns are combined with advanced practicum counselors and postdoctoral residents for this experience.
+It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion.
+Predoctoral interns benefit from learning of the outreach experiences of the Multicultural Postdoctoral Residents and may have opportunities to collaborate with the Residents on projects.

-Audio/Video Recording: In order to provide specific and in-depth feedback, supervisors require that pre-doctoral interns audio- or video-record all client sessions.
+Audio/Video Recording: In order to provide specific and in-depth feedback, supervisors require that predoctoral interns audio- or video-record all client sessions.
 Recorded sessions are provided to the trainees' supervisor and may be reviewed with the trainee during supervision or outside of supervision times.
 Trainees inform clients of the recording requirements at the same time they inform clients of their supervision, which is usually during the first session.
 Should a client not want to be recorded, the client will be reassigned to a non-recording counselor within the agency.
 Sessions are digitally recorded and stored on a secure server for three weeks.
 Recorded sessions are for training purposes only and are not available for use outside of Counseling Services.
 If a client wishes to obtain recorded sessions, the trainee must consult with their primary supervisor.
-Any recording taken out of Counseling Services is a violation of this policy and subject to disciplinary actions.
+Any recording taken out of CAPS is a violation of this policy and subject to disciplinary actions.

-Individual/Couple Psychotherapy: Pre-doctoral interns are expected to accrue the majority of the direct service hours through work with individual clients.
+Individual/Couple Psychotherapy: Predoctoral interns are expected to accrue the majority of the direct service hours through work with individual clients.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
 Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.

-Case Management: Pre-doctoral interns schedule time into their weekly schedules to complete their case records, review session recordings, and attend to other administrative tasks.
+Case Management: Predoctoral interns schedule time into their weekly schedules to complete their case records, review session recordings, and attend to other administrative tasks.
 In addition, certain blocks of free time for this will present themselves from time to time (e.g., cancellations, no-shows).

 Attendance at Division or Departmental Meetings and Functions: Our program values collaboration with other campus members and exposure to the larger picture of university functions.
-Thus, pre-doctoral interns attend various meetings throughout the year that involve the larger staff and faculty of San José State University.
+Thus, predoctoral interns attend various meetings throughout the year that involve the larger staff and faculty of San José State University.
 These include: Division of Student Affairs Professional Development Day, Division of Student Affairs Town Hall Meetings, and various university social functions or celebrations.

 Other Training Opportunities:

-Case Presentations: Pre-doctoral interns are required to give a minimum of two formal case presentations over the course of the training year.
+Case Presentations: Predoctoral interns are required to give a minimum of two formal case presentations over the course of the training year.
 Case presentations are delivered during the Group Supervision meetings.
 Supervisors may assist trainees in any manner they wish with case presentations (e.g., review write-up, attend presentation.).
-The pre-doctoral intern will receive feedback from the group supervision leaders and this information may be provided to the primary supervisor for inclusion in semester evaluations.
+The predoctoral intern will receive feedback from the group supervision leaders and this information may be provided to the primary supervisor for inclusion in semester evaluations.

-Grand Rounds: Counseling Services values ongoing trainings for all levels of trainees and faculty and staff.
-Thus, Counseling Services provides between 2-16 hours of department-wide “Grand Rounds” each academic year.
+Grand Rounds: CAPS values ongoing trainings for all levels of trainees and clinicians and staff.
+Thus, CAPS provides between 1-3 continuing education trainings each academic year.
 These presentations may be provided by staff/faculty within the Department or by outside presenters.

 APPLICATION AND SELECTION PROCESS:

 We participate in the APPIC match and use the APPIC Application for Psychology Internship (AAPI Online).
 To access the AAPI, please visit: http://www.appic.org/ The website provides instructions for how to complete and submit your APPI online application.
-If you have not requested an applicant agreement form and materials describing the APPIC Internship Matching Program, please contact the National Matching Service (NMS) at http://www.natmatch.com/psychint/applregister.html.
+If you have not requested an applicant agreement form and materials describing the APPIC Internship Matching Program, please contact the National Matching Service (NMS) at https://natmatch.com/psychint/.